 Indicates whether the Einstein Bots feature is enabled for the Case.
 The value of true returns only if you are using the bot service on Salesforce.
 To integrate Einstein Bots with Sendbird Chat, see Salesforce Einstein Bots integration.
 To learn more about the Bots, see Salesforce's guide.

-The group channel linked to a Case synchronizes the Case's status information to its metadata.caseStatus property.
-You can also be notified of the change by adding a channel event handler such as onMetaDataUpdated.
-See our Docs to learn more.
+The group channel, linked to a Case, synchronizes the Case's status information to its metadata.caseStatus property.
+You can also be notified of such change by adding a channel event handler such as onMetaDataUpdated.
+To learn more about event handlers, see this page.

 By tracking the change of Case status, Salesforce Connector also supports a functionality that enables an agent to leave a group channel when the Case is closed.
 To enable this feature, the Case status label of Closed should not be edited or changed.
 Make sure that the status label for closed Cases is set to Closed in Setup > Object Manager > Case > Fields & Relationships > Status.